Moderate Nesting and Cross-Equatorial Asymmetry of Active Regions in Solar Cycle 24: Introduction

-The term \textit{activity nest} is often used synonymously with \textit{active longitude}.
-Here, however, we propose that they describe different behaviors.
-We use activity nests to describe the clustering of ARs in one hemisphere, while we use active longitudes to describe the tendency of ARs to emerge at similar longitudes in opposite hemispheres, i.e., with symmetry across the equator, see Table \ref{tab:table1}.
-The term \textit{hot spot} is used to describe regions of solar activity with a high concentration of flares and sunspot groups.
-The longitudinal distribution of solar magnetic activity is therefore a probe of the non-axisymmetric components of the solar dynamo, which remain relatively unexplored.
+Multiple terms have been used to describe longitudinal clustering, and often the terminology is inconsistently used across the literature.
+Here we distinguish between related concepts: we use \textit{activity nests} to describe clustering of AR emergence within a single hemisphere, while \textit{active longitudes} refer to preferred emergence at similar longitudes in opposite hemispheres, implying symmetry across the equator (see Table~\ref{tab:table1}).
+The term \textit{hot spot} is used for regions that exhibit enhanced flare or sunspot productivity.
+Regardless of terminology, the longitudinal organization of solar magnetic activity provides a probe of non-axisymmetric components of the solar dynamo, which remain comparatively unexplored.
+Figure~\ref{fig:cartoon} depicts cartoon distributions of active regions: (left) moderate nesting similar to the Sun, (middle) moderate nesting with sunspots aligned along active longitudes, and (right) strong nesting as might be observed on a sun-like star, combined with well-defined active longitudes.